mbolaric/macrokit/README.md

 # Macrokit ⚙️

-A collection of procedural derive macros for Rust.
+A collection of procedural macros for Rust.

 [![Build Status][actions-badge]][actions-url]